 Scalability is an area where the cloud has a clear advantage.
 With the cloud, data centers can quickly re-adjust their resources to meet client demand.
 For instance, if a company experienced rapid growth and needed to expand their infrastructure and computing power, the cloud could do this with ease.

 In this same scenario, a company with on-premise security would have to quickly invest in more hardware and software to build up their infrastructure.
 Startups and other fast-growing businesses could benefit immensely from this model.
 Additionally, companies with a large amount of remote workers could benefit from the scalability of cloud-based security.

 While reading this article might persuade you to choose one security solution over another, keep in mind that security solutions are not one-size-fits-all and can be customized to fit your needs.

 If you don't feel pulled strongly in either direction, there are hybrid options available that have aspects of both on-premise and cloud security.
-Keep in mind, however, that in general, the data security industry is moving towards the cloud as technology progresses.

 How to Strengthen Your Current Network